thisisnkp/WP-REST-Shield/README.md

 - **Modern Admin UI**: Responsive React-based interface with charts and real-time stats

 ## Installation
+1. Download Plugin from https://infotechzone.in/open-source-apps/wp-rest-shield or download plugin directly from wordpress plugins

-1. Upload the `wp-rest-shield` folder to `/wp-content/plugins/`
+2. Upload the `wp-rest-shield` folder to `/wp-content/plugins/`
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to **REST Shield → Settings** to configure
+4. Go to **REST Shield → Settings** to configure

 ## Quick Start